otherguy/php-currency-api/README.md

 ### Convert Amount
 Use the `convert()` method to convert amounts between currencies.

-> **Note:** Most API providers don't allow access to this method using your free account.
+> ！**Note:** Most API providers don't allow access to this method using your free account.
 You can still use the
 > [Latest Rates](#latest-rates) or [Historical Rates](#historical-rates) endpoints and perform calculations or conversions
 > on the [`ConversionResult`](#conversion-result) object.